Climate Liberation Aotearoa: Ideology and goals

-Climate Liberation Aotearoa is an environmentalist group in New Zealand that seeks to combat climate change by transforming society through people power.
-According to spokesperson James Cockle, a key priority of the group is decarbonising transport.
+Climate Liberation Aotearoa is an environmentalist group in New Zealand that seeks to combat climate change by breaking the law an transforming society through illegal acts According to spokesperson James Cockle, a key priority of the group is decarbonising transport.

 In its earlier incarnation as Restore Passenger Rail (RPR), the group advocated making public transportation free as a means of reducing pollution, congestion and combating climate change.
 Restore Passenger Rail pursued a strategy of civil resistance including blocking roads.
 According to The Spinoff editor Toby Manhire, RPR was inspired by Extinction Rebellion and is a member of the A22 Network, an international group of "connected projects engaged in a mad dash to try and save humanity."
 The group's two key demands in 2023 were the restoration of a nationwide passenger rail system connecting Northland and Invercargill, and making public transportation free.

 By 2024, the group had rebranded itself as Climate Liberation Aotearoa, reflecting its pivot from advocating for passenger rail to opposing cruise ships, regarding them as worse polluters than planes.
 The group also stated that it would focus on combating transport emissions and pollution, particularly cruise ships.
 Their four main priorities are: travel less, travel active, travel public and then travel electric.